 Competing interests.
 The authors declare that they have no conflict of interest.

-Acknowledgements.
+345 Acknowledgements.
 We thank Eunice Lo for sharing the HAPPI sea ice code.
-We also thank Urs Beyerle and Richard Wartenburger for retrieving the CMIP5 data.
-We are grateful to Geert Jan van Oldenborgh and an anonymous reviewer for evaluating our manuscript and for their helpful comments.
-We acknowledge financial support from the European Research Council (ERC) "DROUGHT-HEAT" project (Grant 617518) funded by the European Community's Seventh Framework Programme.
-KW thanks Sven Kotlarski for his input on bias correction and quantile mapping.
+We acknowledge support from the European Research Council (ERC) 'DROUGHT-HEAT' project (Grant 617518) funded by the European Community's Seventh Framework Programme.